Aggressive Seattle Truck Accident Attorneys Ready To Assist You

 What exactly is a “commercial truck?”

 A commercial truck is a vehicle used in business or for the transport of commercial goods.
-“Eighteen-wheelers” are a good example, but not the only example.
+“Eighteen-wheelers” is a good example, but not the only example.
 These trucks require a commercial driver’s license to operate, and their operation is heavily regulated at both the state and federal level.

 Where are a truck’s “blind spots”?